 1 tsp turmeric powder

-Heat oil in pan adding spices and simmering until aroma comes up.
+Heat some oil in a pan.
+Add spices and simmer until aroma comes up.
 This will be very quick.
 Stir in the vegetables coating them with the oil and spices.
-Add a little water, cover and simmer gently for 3-4 minutes.
+Add a little water, cover, and simmer gently for 3-4 minutes.

 1 1/2 cup sushi rice